wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/custom-connector-lifecycle-management/includes/2-updates.md

 ## New versions of an action

 At some point in an action's lifetime, you might realize you need to introduce a breaking change.
 The best thing to do is create a new version of the action.
 Existing users of the original action will not be impacted, but new users can take advantage of the new version.
 A common practice is to indicate the version as part of the summary.
-The following is what this would look like:
+The screenshot below is what this would look like:

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the new version Get Invoice V2.](../media/new-version.png)](../media/new-version.png#lightbox)